Welcome To Hell

 There are certain things that narcissists just can’t and simply don’t handle well.
 You taking your power back, is one of them.
 So be prepared when you make the conscious decision to walk away what that’s going to look like…

 Play along.
-You reach a point where you are so tapped out on every level, that you loose all desire to even create an argument.
+You will reach a point where you are so tapped out on every level, that you loose all desire to even create an argument.
 You’ve accepted that no matter what the situation might be, you’re always in the wrong, and nothing you say or do has ever and will ever result in any form of a full resolution.
 So, you let it be.
 Remain indifferent.
 Nothing deserves a response from you from this point on.

 When they finally catch on, or you make it known that your relationship has run it’s course and you decide to end things before they have the opportunity to effortlessly discard you themselves; this put’s the narcissist in a position to have their ego and pride severely inflicted.
-Narcissists have a tendency to put their partner through such severe emotional and mental turmoil that when they start to identify the damage they’ve done to you, they use it as an opportunity to dispose of you like a literal piece of worthless trash.

-I will forever remember the empty hollow feeling in my chest when the person I thought was my “forever” looked me in my face blatantly told me he was seeing someone else behind my back, to pack my stuff and get out of our house, threw everything I ever confided in him with in my face, and told me he was done with me.
+I will forever remember the empty hollow feeling in my chest when the person I thought was my “forever” looked me in my face blatantly told me he was seeing someone else behind my back, to pack my stuff and get out of our house.
+He threw everything I ever confided in him with in my face, and told me he was done with me.
 It absolutely destroyed me.
 I couldn’t even manage to grasp the fact that he was the same person.

 Do not allow yourself to glorify them any further.
 Do not cry, beg, or make yourself sick over trying to win them back.
-Trust me when I say that lack of empathy they have allows them to completely disconnect from your pain.
+Trust me when I say the lack of empathy that they have, allows them to completely disconnect from your pain.
 The more of a response you give them, the more it puts them up on their own self inclined pedestal.
-They do not feel bad.
-They will not show you sympathy.
-They have no remorse.
-They’re going to make you feel like a literal embarrassment to yourself, for breaking down and showing such emotions.
-Do yourself the biggest favor you ever can, and gather what’s left of yourself and walk the fu*k out the door.
-You’re better than that.

 A Narcissist will “hoover” over you.
 This means that they will do anything and everything in their power to disrupt any progress or progression you’ve made.
 Regardless of what they might be telling you, they want you to be sad, lonely, miserable, and unhappy when you are without them.
 They want you to come running and pleaded your way back to them.
 They want your only source of happiness, joy, or fulfillment to come from them, and them only.

 Expect to see forms of sabotage.
 Whatever they are made aware of that you have in your life, they are going to set out ways and means to destroy it.
-That can be anything, future potential relationships, jobs, friendships, etc.
+That can be anything - future potential relationships, jobs, friendships, etc.

-When I packed up my belongings and moved into my own place after me and ex broke up, he made my life a literal hell.
+When I packed up my belongings and moved into my own place after me and ex broke up, he made my life a literal hell!

 Expect a narcissist to try to manage the impressions of others.
-Of course, they are going to parade around town and to anyone that is willing to listen and glorify what a terrible person you are and all the bad you’ve done.
+Of course, they are going to parade around town and to anyone that is willing to listen and glorify what a terrible person you are and all of the bad you’ve done.

 It’s Your Time Dear:

 It’s time to do everything in your power to free yourself of this mess.
 You owe it to yourself to not withstand any more of this nonsense.
 The portion of things that remain in your control, I strongly encourage you to be firm and stand tall in your ability to regain a beautiful life for yourself.
-Do not allow this person to torment you a moment longer.
+Do not allow this person to torment you for a moment longer.
 Do not go back to the same situations that you already prayed your way out of.

 “The damage from the trauma is most apparent after the source of the trauma leaves.” - Lysa Terkeurst

-When you finally accept and see the narcissist for who they TRULY are and not who you hoped they would be, and you’re overcome with utter disgust instead of missing them and the “good times”… That is the exact moment your healing journey starts accelerating and puts you on the path to feeling free from the mental anguish they’ve inflicted on you.
+When you finally accept and see the narcissist for who they TRULY are and not who you hoped they would be, and you’re overcome with utter disgust instead of missing them and the “good times” - that is the exact moment your healing journey starts accelerating and puts you on the path to feeling free from the mental anguish they’ve inflicted on you.
 There’s a life on the other side of hell, I promise.